lorikrell/gamerchic/docs/horror.md

 * Give your event and horror a theme.
 This can help you form ideas and give your players expectations.
 For example: ravaged by a curse, haunted mansion, rise of the dead, ritual gone bad, becoming a lich, death knights breaking from service, the fallen rightous, monster attacks, stolen artifact of a major power, murderous designs.
 * If the evil can be ended, have multiple methods for players to learn what is needed, materials/weapons/prayers to end the threat, NPCs to aid in resolving issues, and other ideas for conflict.
 If you tie everything to one or two places and items, they may not catch on and miss opportunities.
 * Provide NPCs and items that will have details to help, some may not know what they have or found, some may demand payment for the information.
 This can also be an interesting hook for a fight, learning the past, determining weaknesses, creating a solution, and so on.
+* Consider asking your players for backstory information or some of their fears.
+You can use these pieces to enhance and personalize the dark aspects touching on their personal story.

 ### Craft the Villain